destos/webpack-intro/TALK-NOTES.md

 Test out your build and hot reload scripts.
 Try modifying the stylus file with the hot reload build!

+# Homework

+* Try adding ES6 string interpolation to our template strings.
+* Add your own ES6 class in a a new file and use it in our Robot class.
+* Try creating new stylus files and including them within our picky-designer.styl, not a JS file. ( may need to research, hint: @import )
+* Add another loader, maybe coffeescript?
+Try requiring it from a JS file.

 # That's all folks, any questions?